-The electricity, gas and water licensing legislation require licensees to arrange for an independent audit once every 24 months (or a longer period3 that the Authority has approved).
+The electricity, gas and water licensing legislation require licensees to arrange for an independent audit once every 24 months (or a longer period that the Authority has approved).
 The licensee is then required to provide the report prepared by the auditor to the Authority for its approval.
-Licensee compliance audits (audit) for electricity and gas licenses are referred to as performance audits, while those for water licenses are referred to as operational audits.
+Licence compliance audits (audit) for electricity and gas licences are referred to as performance audits, while those for water licences are referred to as operational audits.

-The electricity, gas and water licensing legislation also requires licensees, other than electricity retail licensees and gas trading licensees, to arrange for an independent audit expert once every 24 months (or a longer period that the Authority has approved) of theto audit the effectiveness of their asset management systems (review).
-The licensee is then required to provide the report prepared by the expert must be presented to the Authority for its approval.
+The electricity, gas and water licensing legislation also requires licensees, other than electricity retail licensees and gas trading licensees, to arrange for an independent expert once every 24 months (or a longer period that the Authority has approved) to audit the effectiveness of their asset management systems (review).
+The report prepared by the expert must be presented to the Authority for its approval.

-The Authority has published the Audit Guidelines: Electricity, Gas and Water Licences Audit Guidelines: Electricity and Gas Licences (Energy Audit Guidelines) and the Audit Guidelines: Water Licences (Water Audit Guidelines) to regulate the conduct of audits and reviews.
+The Authority has published the Audit Guidelines: Electricity and Gas Licences (Energy Audit Guidelines) and the Audit Guidelines: Water Licences (Water Audit Guidelines) to regulate the conduct of audits and reviews.
 The Energy Audit Guidelines describe a three-stage audit process: approval of the independent auditor by the Authority; approval by the Authority of the audit/review plan prepared by the auditor and the approval by the Authority of the final audit/review report.
 The Water Audit Guidelines describe a similar process, but the nomination, and management, of the auditor is the responsibility of the Authority instead of the licensee.